aiortc/aiortc/README.rst

 Implementation status
 ---------------------

-``aiortc`` is a work in progress, but it is already possible to set up a connection with an actual browser (tested with Chrome and Firefox), exchange messages over a data channel and audio / video with the browser.

-Working:
+``aiortc`` allows you to exchange audio, video and data channels and interoperability is regularly tested against both Chrome and Firefox.
+Here are some of its features:

 - SDP generation / parsing
-- Interactive Connectivity Establishment
+- Interactive Connectivity Establishment, including half-trickle
 - DTLS key and certificate generation
 - DTLS handshake, encryption / decryption (for SCTP)
 - SRTP keying, encryption and decryption for RTP and RTCP
-- Simple SCTP implementation
+- Pure Python SCTP implementation
 - Data Channels
 - Sending and receiving audio (Opus / PCMU / PCMA)
 - Sending and receiving video (VP8)
 - Bundling audio / video / data channels

-TODO:

-- Trickle ICE
-- SCTP receiver window handling

 Requirements
 ------------